Conformal symmetry: Second-order phase transitions

 Conformal invariance is also present in two-dimensional turbulence at high Reynolds number.

 High-energy physics

-Many theories studied in high-energy physics admit conformal symmetry due to it typically being implied by local scale invariance (see here for motivation and counterexamples).
+Many theories studied in high-energy physics admit conformal symmetry due to it typically being implied by local scale invariance.
 A famous example is d=4, N=4 supersymmetric Yang–Mills theory due its relevance for AdS/CFT correspondence.
 Also, the worldsheet in string theory is described by a two-dimensional conformal field theory coupled to two-dimensional gravity.

 Mathematical proofs of conformal invariance in lattice models

 Physicists have found that many lattice models become conformally invariant in the critical limit.
 However, mathematical proofs of these results have only appeared much later, and only in some cases.

 In 2010, the mathematician Stanislav Smirnov was awarded the Fields medal "for the proof of conformal invariance of percolation and the planar Ising model in statistical physics".

 In 2020, the mathematician Hugo Duminil-Copin and his collaborators proved that rotational invariance exists at the boundary between phases in many physical systems.